bropat/hassio-eufy-security-ws/README.md

-# Official eufy-security-ws Home Assistant add-on repository
+# Forked eufy-security-ws Home Assistant custom add-on repository - adding ability to customise the eufy-security-client branch used in the add-on

 ![Logo](eufy-security-ws/logo.png)